JunaidRahim/JunaidRahim.github.io/content/homepage/about.md

 ## Hey, I am Junaid

-I am currently a sophomore at [KIIT, Bhubaneshwar](https://kiit.ac.in/) studying Computer Science and Engineering.
-I currently head the Web Team at [DSC KIIT](https://dsckiit.tech/).
-I also help run [Weekly Research Newsletter - KIIT](http://weekly.researchnewsletter.ml/).
+I am currently working as a **Backend Engineering Intern** at [Atlan](https://atlan.com/).
+I am a junior at [KIIT, Bhubaneshwar](https://kiit.ac.in/) studying Computer Science and Engineering.
+I also head the Web Team at [DSC KIIT](https://dsckiit.tech/).

+Some of my other side hustles include this [podcast](https://youtube.com/playlist?list=PLT-AS3Wcy-pml3awLkIeSIBnVgIPSRzeD) and this  [Weekly Research Newsletter](http://weekly.researchnewsletter.ml/).

 Computers and Math have fascinated me since I was a little kid.
 I started programming when I was 13 and eventually became extremely curious and passionate about computing.
 Most of my experience has been with full stack web technologies with a little bit of machine learning and deep learning.
 You can have a look at most of my work on my github.